Liberal arts colleges across the country face 'existential threat'

 "That's really a double whammy that adversely affects the finances of these small colleges," said Quigly.

-Kampitsis, like most others, said the financial aid she received from Marlboro made going there feasible for her.
+Kampitsis, like most others, said the financial aid they received from Marlboro made going there feasible for them.
 Marlboro, which is in better shape than most of its peers with minimal debt and a larger endowment than most, just lowered the sticker-price tuition to better reflect what students will actually be paying.

 USC, YALE AMONG COLLEGES SUED BY STUDENTS AMID COLLEGE ADMISSIONS SCANDAL